 Construction in progress pertains to renovations of a property the Organization is in the process of purchasing (see Note 10).
 The renovated space will primarily be used for career and senior services, and also as a fertility clinic.
-Total costs are expected to be approximately \$4,000,000 and construction is expected to be completed in December 2022.
+Total costs are expected to be approximately \$4,000,000 and construction is expected to be completed in 2023.

-7 - PPP LOAN PAYABLE AND FORGIVENESS
+NOTE 7 - PPP LOAN PAYABLE AND FORGIVENESS

 On April 30, 2020, the Organization qualified for and received a loan pursuant to the Paycheck Protection Program, a program implemented by the U.S. Small Business Administration (the "SBA") under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), from a qualified lender, for an aggregate principal amount of \$1,113,845 (the "PPP Loan").
 The PPP Loan accrued interest at a fixed rate of 1.0% per annum, with the first six months of interest deferred, had a term of two years, and was unsecured and guaranteed by the SBA.
 Under the terms of the PPP Loan, up to 100% of the principal and accrued interest may be forgiven if certain criteria are met and the loan proceeds are used for qualifying expenses such as payroll costs, benefits, rent, and utilities as described in the CARES Act.
-The balance of the loan at December 31, 2020, was \$1,113,845.
-Interest expense for the year ended December 31, 2020, was \$7,608 and was included in accrued interest payable at December 31, 2020.
-Interest expense for the year ended December 31, 2021, was \$6,284.
-On July 23, 2021, the loan principal balance of \$1,113,845 and accrued interest of \$13,892 were fully forgiven and there is no amount due to the lender.
+On July 23, 2021, the loan principal balance of \$1,113,845 and accrued interest of \$13,892 were fully forgiven.

-On January 21, 2021, the Organization qualified for and received a second-draw PPP loan pursuant to the Paycheck Protection Program in the amount of \$1,065,507.
+On January 21, 2021, the Organization qualified for and received a second-draw PPP Loan pursuant to the Paycheck Protection Program in the amount of \$1,065,507.
 The loan accrued interest at a fixed rate of 1.0% per annum, had a term of five years, and was unsecured and guaranteed by the SBA.
-Interest expense on the second-draw loan for the year ended December 31, 2021, was \$6,186.
-On August 20, 2021, the loan principal balance of \$1,065,507 and accrued interest of \$6,186 were fully forgiven and there is no amount due to the lender.
+On August 20, 2021, the loan principal balance of \$1,065,507 and accrued interest of \$6,186 were fully forgiven.